At a Glance#

 Result:

 Among students who do retake (rows 2 through 9), the eventually-passed rate stays meaningfully above 50 percent through five attempts.
 The institution’s retake support is doing real work for students who engage with it.
-Phase 04 develops the framing: the institution’s retake conversion rate runs about nine points above the NCSBN national benchmark for repeat NCLEX-RN takers.
+Phase 04 develops the funnel: the institution’s retake conversion rate runs well above the NCSBN1 national benchmark for repeat NCLEX-RN takers, with the precise magnitude depending on whether retakes are counted attempt-by-attempt or as a strict-later-term student-level conversion.
 The opportunity is not improving retake conversion; it is getting more first-time failers to engage with the retake program in the first place.

 The two outlier rows (one student at six attempts who passed, one student at nine attempts who did not) are individual records and not analytically meaningful at $n=1$ each.
 They are kept in the table because the schema preserves them, and the case study commits to showing what the data shows.

 Phase 04 (Findings) develops the three analytical threads that the orientation queries above point to.
-The 21-point campus spread becomes a structured argument for campus-level intervention targeting, with the within-region campus variance the actual lever rather than the regional or programmatic aggregates.
-The 2024-to-2025 cohort decline becomes a comparison against the NCSBN national trend, with the institution dropping at roughly twice the national rate.
-And the retake-attempt distribution becomes the entry point to the retake-engagement framing: the case study’s strongest counterintuitive finding, that the conversion rate among retakers is already high and the lever is engagement, not conversion.
+The 26-point campus spread becomes a structured argument for campus-level intervention targeting, with the within-region campus variance the actual lever rather than the regional or programmatic aggregates.
+The 2024-to-2025 cohort decline becomes a comparison against the NCSBN national trend, with the institution declining at about 1.14 times the national magnitude while sitting roughly three points below national throughout.
+And the retake-attempt distribution becomes the entry point to the retake-engagement framing: the case study’s strongest counterintuitive finding, that the conversion rate among retakers is already well above national and the lever is engagement, not conversion.

 Phase 04’s predictive-modeling subsection switches briefly to R for the logistic regression and AUC discussion, where SQL hits its analytical ceiling.
 The structural data limits identified in phase 01 (binary outcome, no demographics, no academic-readiness scores) shape what any model could and could not do with this dataset.